Undergraduate Orientation

 The Center for Global Engagement (CGE) is the department assigned by the University and designated by the federal government to provide services to international students in F-1 and J-1 visa classifications and ensure FSU compliance with federal immigration law.

-Upon arrival in the U.S., international students must submit an Arrival Confirmation form so that the CGE can process the required SEVIS registration for each student.
-This allows the CGE to process the required SEVIS registration for each student.
+Upon arrival in the U.S., international students must submit an Arrival Confirmation form and report their U.S. address so that the CGE can register the student's record in the federal government's immigration system (SEVIS) as required by U.S. immigration regulations.

 The CGE provides a variety of social and cultural programs such as International Coffee Hour, Global Café, Engage Your World Intercultural Dialogue Series, and other intercultural programs to promote interaction and increase cultural understanding among all FSU students.
 International students receive ongoing information about programs and services through email, newsletters, CGE's Canvas Organization, and social media.